-- Average daily abstraction (ML/d) from minor saline wellfields and bores. - Total monthly abstraction (ML/d) from all groundwater abstraction sources. - The abstraction rates are recorded in an on-site database for analysis and reporting. - The mine water balance is calculated annually from a combination of measured, derived and estimated data.
-(EPA 31543.U-518)
+- Average daily abstraction (kilolitres per day (kL/d)) from production bore LP2. - Average daily abstraction (ML/d) from minor saline wellfields. - Total monthly abstraction (ML/d) from all groundwater abstraction sources. - The abstraction rates are recorded in an on-site database for analysis and reporting. - The mine water balance is calculated annually from a combination of measured, derived and estimated data.

+(EPA 31543.500-435)

-3.2 Groundwater level
+2.2 Groundwater level

 Underground mine dewatering and seepage from surface facilities has resulted in altered groundwater levels in both the Andamooka Limestone and Tent Hill aquifers.
-Pre-mining, the potentiometric surface was approximately 50 m below the surface.
-Changes in groundwater levels due to mining activity are shown conceptually in Figure 2-1.
+Pre-mining the potentiometric surface was approximately 50 m below the surface.
+Present groundwater levels differ by between 1 m and 15 m, as shown conceptually in Figure 1-1.